dennisinteractive/drupal_console_commands/Extending-drupal-console.md

 With very few modifications to ChainCommand.php, I introduced a new property $file and a check for $name in *configure()* https://github.com/dennisinteractive/DrupalConsole/blob/chain_register_beta5/src/Command/Chain/ChainCommand.php#L43.

-That means, when you call chain commands the usual way with *--file*, the code will behave the same say as originally.
+That means, when you call chain commands the usual way with *--file*, the code will behave the same way as originally.
 But when the commands are passed via *ChainRegister* (chain.yml), $name and $file are passed via constructor and the *--file* is automatically done for you.

 The chain commands will appear
 `drupal list chain`